phil-droid/Odin_Student/README.md

 # Odin_Student
-REpo for the Odin Project
+Repository for the Odin Project